Focus and Themes

 The Emerging Markets SIG (EMSIG) seeks to undertake research and development focusing on Australia’s emerging tourism markets.
 The SIG was established in 2012 in response to a need to better align academic research with the evolving needs of the tourism industry.

-The SIG hosts an Emerging Markets website and an active community at the Emerging Markets Tourism LinkedIn group.
-Key external organisations associated with EMSIG include the Australian Tourism Export Council (ATEC), Travel and Transport Forum (TTF), and National, State and Territory destination marketing organisations.
+The SIG hosts an active community at the Emerging Markets Tourism LinkedIn group.
+Key external organisations associated with EMSIG include the Australian Tourism Export Council (ATEC), Travel and Transport Forum (TTF) and National, State and Territory destination marketing organisations.

 We encourage anyone interested in emerging tourism markets to join this group to keep up with all the latest developments in the emerging tourism space.